49 Free Asset List Templates (Excel) | Personal, Business

 The brand KFC is an intangible asset that plays a vital role in sales.
 If anyone buys the brand, they will automatically have a vast customer base of customers loyal to the KFC brand, a customer base that would take a long time to build if they were to open a new business with a new brand.

-Since these assets are difficult, if not impossible, to liquidate, they are not listed in the company’s balance sheet.
+Since these are difficult, if not impossible, to liquidate, they are not listed in the company’s balance sheet.

 • Patents